aristonl/hydra/README.md

   We aim to have what you'd expect in a usual Unix system like multitasking, virtual memory, shared libraries, good memory management, etc..

+  Build instructions can be found in docs/BuildInstructions.rst.

 What hardware can it run on?
 ----------------------------
-  As of v0.1, Inferno targets x86_64 with future plans to target ARM64.
+  As of v1.0, Inferno targets x86_64 with future plans to target ARM64.
   32-bit architectures aren't planned for later releases.

   We do accept 32-bit related patches but they will not be maintained by